mrklingon/Tricorders/README.md

 temp.wav
 idle.wav
 --------------------------
-* Tricorder.js - Javascript version of CircuitPlayground Tricorder
+* Tricorder.js - Javascript version of CircuitPlayground Tricorder - toggle through idle/light/temp/gees/text modes with A+B, get reading with button A. when in "text" mode, tilt left/right to choose what phrase to display, press A to get morse code version